Find a Lawyer

 AILA Doc.
 No. 05111660.

 CA9 Critical of Own Precedent Decisions & Says REAL ID Act Will Help Clarify Matters in Future Asylum Cases

-The Court held that Petitioner’s testimony was not inconsistent, not implausible and not evasive based on the record.
-The Court expressed concern over its rules that obscure clear standards and stated its relief that the REAL ID Act would clarify the grounds on which an IJ could make an adverse credibility determination. (
+CA9 held that Petitioner’s testimony was not inconsistent, implausibleor evasive.
+It expressed concern over its rules that obscure clear standards and stated its relief that the REAL ID Act would clarify the grounds for an adverse credibility determination. (

 Jibril v.
 Gonzales